kgreeley/Web-Scraping-Project/README.md

 # Web-Scraping-Project

-Scraped over 1k observations regarding soccer referee statistics from the top 5 leagues in the world using Selenium.
+Scraped over 1k observations of soccer referee statistics from the top 5 leagues in the world using Selenium.